-We aim to enhance cancer prevention and improve treatments by understanding of how key biochemical pathways are changed in cancer, their underlying genetic and epigenetic causes, and how patients can receive the best targeted therapies.
+We aim to enhance cancer prevention and improve treatments by understanding how key biochemical pathways are changed in cancer, their underlying genetic and epigenetic causes, and how patients can receive the best targeted therapies.

 Cancer is major research focus at Imperial College London.
 We have built an innovative cancer research and basic science portfolio, complemented with cutting edge technologies.